Helloyunho/gen5w-utils/Patch-stock-firmware.md

 - [Android NDK](https://developer.android.com/ndk)(tested on `25.2.9519653`, you can install any version that supports Android 4.4.2)
   - Probably the easiest way to install this is using Android Studio
   - You can use `sdkmanager`<sup>[[install]](https://command-not-found.com/android)</sup> to install NDK aswell.
-- Two USBs(Only need one if you have an old firmware installed)
+- Two exFAT formatted USBs(Only need one if you have an old firmware installed)

 - And of course, the stock firmware downloaded from Hyundai/Kia/Genesis.
   - It should have files like this